PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Accelerating Pointer Traversals on a Node

 Finally, we found that the iterator traversal pattern typically can be broken down into two types of computation --- fetching data\footnote{While the rest of the section focuses only on describing data fetches from memory, we note that writing data to memory proceeds similarly.} pointed to by \code{cur\_ptr} from memory, and processing the fetched data to determine what the next pointer should be, or if the iterator execution should terminate.
-If the translation from the iterator implementation to \name's ISA is done naively, this can result in multiple unnecessary loads within the vicinity of the memory location pointed to by \code{cur\_ptr}.
-For instance, the \code{unordered\_map::find()} realization shown in Listing~\ref{lst:stl_mod} makes references to \code{cur\_ptr->key}, \code{cur\_ptr->value} and \code{cur\_ptr->next} at various different points, and if each of these incurs a separate load, it would both slow down execution and waste memory bandwidth.
-Consequently, \name's offload engine \emph{infers} the range of memory locations accessed relative to \code{cur\_ptr} in the \code{next()} and \code{end()} functions via static analysis and aggregates these accesses into a single large \code{LOAD} (of up to 256 B) at the beginning of each iteration.
+If the translation from the iterator code to \name's ISA is done naively, it can result in multiple unnecessary loads within the vicinity of the memory location pointed to by \code{cur\_ptr}.
+For instance, the \code{unordered\_map::find()} realization shown in Listing~\ref{lst:stl_mod} makes references to \code{cur\_ptr->key}, \code{cur\_ptr->value}, and \code{cur\_ptr->next} at various points, and if each incurs a separate load, it will slow down execution and waste memory bandwidth.
+Consequently, \name's dispatch engine \emph{infers} the range of memory locations accessed relative to \code{cur\_ptr} in the \code{next()} and \code{end()} functions via static analysis and aggregates these accesses into a single large \code{LOAD} (of up to 256 B) at the beginning of each iteration.